Mitadru17/authenticator/README.md

 - JWT tokens are signed with secure secrets
 - Passwords are hashed using bcrypt
-- OTP has a 5-minute expiration
+- OTP has a 10-minute expiration
 - Input validation for all routes
+- Mobile numbers must include country code

 ## Future Improvements

-- Email/SMS service integration for OTP delivery
 - Rate limiting for auth endpoints
 - Password reset functionality
 - Role-based access control